-We're super excited to introduce Pace Academy, our newest feature brought to you in partnership with ASICS (available on iPhone v.7.12 and coming soon to Android).
+We're super excited to introduce Pace Academy, our newest feature brought to you in partnership with ASICS (available on iPhone v.7.12 and v7.9.3 on Android).

 What is It?

 Pace Academy is a series of interval running workouts designed to improve your pace.
 This feature will give you five new types of workouts you can add to your running toolkit.

 - Head over to your "Challenges" tab in the app

 - Select "ASICS Pace Academy Challenge" and tap "Join Now"